Journal

 Published: 10 December 2025

 FDA Approved.
 FDA Cleared.
 CE approved hair loss treatment.
 It sounds like proof, like a guarantee.
-But in most cases, these words mainly mean the product is legal to sell — not that it's proven to work better than others.
+But in most cases, these words mainly mean the product is legal to sell.

 Read article →